Channel Matters: Estimating Channel Influence for Multivariate Time Series: Channel-wise Influence

 However, in the MTS analysis, the data sample $\zv,\zv^\prime$ are MTS, which means TracIn can only calculate the whole influence of all channels.
 In other words, it fails to characterize the difference between different channels.
-To fill this gap we derive a new channel-wise influence function, using a derivation method similar to TracIn.
-Thus, we obtain Theorem \ref{influence_m} which formulates the channel-wise influence matrix, and the proof can be found in Appendix~\ref{proof_influence}. \begin{theorem} {\bf{(Channel-wise Influence function)}} Assuming the $\cv_i^\prime,\cv_j$ is the i-th channel and j-th channel from the data sample $\zv^\prime,\zv$ respectively, $\thetav$ is the trained parameter of the model, $L(\cdot)$ is the loss function and $\eta$ is the learning rate during the training process.
-The first-order approximation of the original influence function can be derived at the channel-wise level as follows:
+To fill this gap we derive a new ChInf, using a derivation method similar to TracIn.
+Thus, we obtain Theorem \ref{influence_m} which formulates the ChInf, and the proof can be found in Appendix~\ref{sec:proof}. \begin{theorem} {\bf{(Channel-wise Influence Function)}} Assuming the $\cv_i^\prime,\cv_j$ is the i-th channel and j-th channel from the data sample $\zv^\prime,\zv$ respectively, $\thetav$ is the {well-trained parameter of the model without $\zv^\prime$}, $L(\cdot)$ is the loss function and $\eta$ is the learning rate during the training process.
+The channel-wise influence under the first-order approximation can be formulated as follows: